After New Year's Eve debacle, Mariah Carey wishes for 'more headlines'

 By David Ingram

-NEW YORK (Reuters) - Grammy Award-winning singer Mariah Carey shrugged off a botched New Year's Eve show in New York's Times Square, telling fans and critics on Sunday that life does not always go as planned.
+NEW YORK, Jan 1 (Reuters) - Grammy Award-winning singer Mariah Carey shrugged off a botched New Year's Eve show in New York's Times Square, telling fans and critics on Sunday that life does not always go as planned.

 "Shit happens," Carey, the world's million-selling female singer, wrote on Twitter.
 "Have a happy and healthy new year everybody!
 Here's to making more headlines in 2017."

-Note: (Editor's note: This story contains an obscenity in paragraph 2)